-If a strata corporation intends to hold an in person general meeting at which more than 50 people will attend, then it is required to ensure that only owners with a vaccine passport enter the meeting.
-This means having someone check both the person’s identification and the passport against the owner’s list.
-Those persons who do not meet the passport requirement cannot be permitted entry to the meeting.
+If a strata corporation intends to hold an in person general meeting at which more than 50 people will attend then it, as “organizer”, is required to ensure that only persons with a vaccine card enter the meeting.
+This means having someone check both the person’s identification and the vaccine card against the owner’s list.
+Those persons who do not meet the vaccine card requirement cannot be permitted entry to the meeting.
 They will need to give a proxy to a vaccinated person who can attend in their place.

-Unfortunately, a strata corporation cannot limit attendance in order to keep the number of attendees (owners, tenants, spouses, strata managers and guests) below 50.
-Every owner has the right to attend in person if they wish.
-They cannot be forced to give a proxy simply because a certain number of attendees has been reached.
+Unfortunately, a strata corporation cannot, of its own initiative, limit attendance in order to keep the number of attendees (owners, tenants, spouses, strata managers and guests) below 50.
+Every owner has the right to attend if they wish.
+Owners cannot be forced to give a proxy simply because a certain number of attendees has been reached.
 Only in the case of a hybrid meeting (i.e. a combination of in person and virtual attendance) might that be possible.

-A requirement to enforce vaccine passports will undoubtedly create logistical issues in terms of verification and control of access.
-That may in turn lead to a desire to close those facilities.
+A requirement to enforce vaccine cards will undoubtedly create logistical issues in terms of verification and control of access.
+That may in turn lead to a desire to close amenity facilities.
 If that is the wish of council, that decision can only be made by a ¾ vote of the owners.
 Most issues regarding controlling the use of such facilities can be addressed through the passage of Rules.

-A strata corporation may also be able to enact a bylaw imposing its own requirements for vaccination status in order to access services and facilities not captured by the mandatory requirements of the PHO Order.
+A strata corporation may want to enact a bylaw imposing its own requirements for vaccination in order to access services and facilities not captured by the mandatory requirements of the PHO Order.
 However, great care and a good deal of thought and planning need to go into such a decision.
 There are several potentially problematic legal issues to navigate, such as:

-While strata corporations must comply with passport requirements in certain settings, they should be cautions to implement them in others (and perhaps not if other procedures, such as mask mandates, would provide sufficient protection).
-Legal advice should be sought before enacting any such bylaw or rule.
+While strata corporations must comply with vaccine card requirements in certain settings, they should be cautious to implement them in others (and perhaps not if other procedures, such as mask mandates, would provide sufficient protection).
+Legal advice should besought before enacting any such bylaw or rule.